oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-analyze-json/load-analyze-json.md

     ![The SQL worksheet is displayed.](./images/click-development-sql-tabs.png " ")

     The SQL Worksheet is displayed.
-6. Use the Autonomous Database ``DBMS_CLOUD.COPY_COLLECTION`` procedure to create and load the movie collection from object storage.
+6. Use the Oracle Autonomous AI Database ``DBMS_CLOUD.COPY_COLLECTION`` procedure to create and load the movie collection from object storage.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.
     ```
     <copy>
     -- create and load movie json collection from a public bucket on object storage